webpack/tapable/README.md

 # Tapable

-The tapable packages expose many Hook classes, which can be used to create hooks for plugins.
+The tapable package exposes many Hook classes, which can be used to create hooks for plugins.

 ``` javascript
 const {